 - Big Bad: A slightly disfigured-looking dragon (referred to as Fucha in the original game manual).

-- Bubble Gun: The sisters' main offensive ability in the original game can be acquired by touching lightning, giving them the ability to shoot "Dream Bubbles".
-This can be further upgraded with a Double Lighting power-up to shoot Dream Bubbles that will bounce off walls, and further upgrades with a Strawberry into homing Dream Bubbles.
+- Bubble Gun: The sisters' main offensive ability in the original game can be acquired when they touch lightning, giving them the ability to shoot "Dream Bubbles".
+This can be further upgraded with a Double Lightning power-up to shoot Dream Bubbles that will bounce off walls, and further upgrades with a Strawberry into homing Dream Bubbles.

-- Distaff Counterpart: Giana and Maria to Mario and Luigi, natch.
+- Captain Ersatz: Giana and Maria are faux-Distaff Counterparts to Mario and Luigi, natch.

-- Everything Fades: Averted in most cases in the series.
+- Everything Fades: Averted in most cases.
 Enemies simply stay where they got stomped.

 - Excuse Plot: The dream starts with Giana losing her pretty things and needing to get them back.

 - Fan Sequel: Giana's Return.
 It even has its own trailer.